Be (BTS album): Commercial performance

 Be debuted at number one on South Korea's Gaon Album Chart with over 2.2 million copies sold in its first week.
 This marked the second-highest opening week sales figures in the chart's history, only behind Map of the Soul: 7 which holds the record with over 3.3 million copies its first week.
-Be became BTS' eighth consecutive million seller in the country.
+Be became BTS's eighth consecutive million seller in the country.
 The album exceeded sales of 2,692,000 copies by the end of 2020, achieving the second position on Gaon's year-end chart, only behind Map of the Soul: 7.
 BTS had the most entries on the 100-spot ranking, with 13 of their albums entering the final chart.
 In March 2021, the album received a triple million certification from the Korea Music Content Association (KMCA).
 In Japan, Be reached number one on the Oricon Albums Chart and was certified platinum by the Recording Industry Association of Japan (RIAJ).

 Be debuted at number two on the UK Albums Chart with first-week sales of 19,562 copies, behind Michael Ball and Alfie Boe's Together at Christmas.
-This became BTS' fourth top-10 album in the country.
+This became BTS's fourth top-10 album in the country.
 In Ireland, the album topped the Irish Albums Chart, becoming the band's second chart-topper following Map of the Soul: 7.
 By doing so, BTS became the first group in eight years to have two number-one albums in the same calendar year since One Direction in 2012, and also the first act since Ed Sheeran in 2017.
 The album was also a chart-topper in New Zealand, giving BTS their third number one album in the territory.
-By reaching the same position on both the Norwegian Albums Chart and Ultratop 200 Albums chart, Be became BTS' first number one album in Norway and in the Flemish region of Belgium.
+By reaching the same position on both the Norwegian Albums Chart and Ultratop 200 Albums chart, Be became BTS's first number one album in Norway and in the Flemish region of Belgium.
 It also topped the charts in Denmark, Poland, and Portugal.
 In Australia, Be entered at number two on the ARIA Albums chart, giving BTS their seventh top-10 entry.
 The album also attained number two position in Finland, France, Italy, Netherlands, Spain, and Switzerland.
 Similarly, Be reached number three in Sweden and Wallonia region of Belgium.
 The album also entered Germany's Offizielle Top 100 at number four, and the Czech Albums at number five.